fullmetalchem15t/superconductors/README.md

 * For the gradient boosting model:
   - The RMSE for the Unclustered model was 11.40 K
   - The RMSE when clustering was 11.56 K
-  - Clustering did not improve accuracy of gradient boosting model
+  - Clustering did not improve accuracy of gradient boosting model.

 ## Conclusion